jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Inspections are required at each mandatory stage before work proceeds.
+Typical sequence: Inspections are required at each mandatory stage before work proceeds.
 Typical sequence for new construction: footing and foundation, framing, rough-in trades (electrical, plumbing, mechanical), insulation, and final inspections for each trade and the overall structure.
 The building official may require additional inspections depending on project type and complexity.

-Do I need a building permit in unincorporated Southampton County, VA?
+01 Do I need a building permit in unincorporated Southampton County, VA?

 A building permit is required before constructing, reconstructing, enlarging, altering, or demolishing any structure, or changing the use of a structure, in Southampton County.
 Common examples include new dwellings, additions, garages, decks, sheds over the exempt threshold, pool installations, and trade work (electrical, plumbing, mechanical).
 Projects in an incorporated town also require a town zoning clearance before the county building permit is issued.

-How do I apply for a building permit in unincorporated Southampton County, VA?
+02 How do I apply for a building permit in unincorporated Southampton County, VA?

-1. Confirm the project location.
+To apply for a building permit in unincorporated Southampton County, VA, follow these steps: 1.
+Confirm the project location.
 If the parcel is within an incorporated town (Boykins, Branchville, Capron, Courtland, Ivor, or Newsoms), obtain the required Special Zoning Approval Letter or town zoning permit before or alongside the county building permit application.
 2. Contact Southampton County Community Development at (757) 653-3015 or visit the office at 22350 Main Street, Courtland, VA 23837 to obtain the applicable permit application (building, electrical, mechanical, plumbing, or other trade permit).
 3. Assemble all required supporting materials, including a site/plot plan, construction plans, contractor information, and any Health Department approvals for well or septic systems where applicable.
 4. Submit the completed application package in person at the Community Development office.
 Fees are due at the time of submittal.
 5. County staff reviews the application for compliance with the Virginia Uniform Statewide Building Code and applicable county ordinances.
 Residential projects typically receive a plan-review determination within a few business days; larger or more complex projects may take longer.
 6. After permit issuance, post the permit card on site and request required inspections before work proceeds beyond each required inspection stage.
 7. Obtain a certificate of occupancy before occupying any new structure or structure with a change of use.

-How long does it take to get a building permit in unincorporated Southampton County, VA?
+03 How long does it take to get a building permit in unincorporated Southampton County, VA?

-What work is exempt from building permits in unincorporated Southampton County, VA?
+04 What work is exempt from building permits in unincorporated Southampton County, VA?

-How do I schedule a building inspection in unincorporated Southampton County, VA?
+05 How do I schedule a building inspection in unincorporated Southampton County, VA?

-Inspections can be scheduled via: (757) 653-3015 (Community Development).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Southampton County, VA via: (757) 653-3015 (Community Development).
 Contact the Community Development office at least one business day in advance to schedule an inspection..